anwesha-agrees/HDLBits-Solutions/README.md

 ---
 ##  Contributing

-Contributions are welcome!
+<p>Contributions are welcome!
 If you have something useful to add, feel free to do so.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) first.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md).</p>

-1. Fork the repository
-2. Create a branch: `git checkout -b fix/problem-name`
-3. Commit: `git commit -m "Add solution for XYZ"`
-4. Push and open a Pull Request
+ ---

 ##  License

 This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

----

 <div align="center">